Skip to main content

 }

-The evmDepositAddress is your programmable address—where you’ll send tokens.
+The evmDepositAddress is your deposit address.
+This is where you’ll send tokens.

 Step 2: Send Tokens

-Transfer USDC to your programmable address on Base.
-The sender makes a normal ERC-20 transfer—no special app or bridge UI required.
+Transfer USDC to your deposit address on Base.
+The sender makes a normal ERC-20 transfer.
+No special app or bridge UI required.

 import { createWalletClient, http, parseUnits } from 'viem';